 However, if you plan to redeem through a travel partner you may be able to get a higher value for your points.
 That would make the EveryDay cards the better choice for you.

-The Blue Cash Everyday gives you a $100 statement credit after you spend $1,000 on purchases within the first 3 months, and with the Preferred version the statement credit is $200.
-If you value a Membership Reward point at $0.01, these introductory bonuses are basically the same as what you get with the EveryDay cards.
+The Blue Cash Everyday gives you a $150 statement credit after you spend $1,000 on purchases within the first 3 months, and with the Preferred version the statement credit is $250.
+If you value a Membership Reward point at $0.01, these introductory bonuses are a bit better than what you get with the EveryDay cards.

-The Blue Cash Everyday has a 0% intro APR on purchases and balance transfers for 15 months before the 15.24%–26.24% Variable APR starts, while the Blue Cash Preferred has a 0% introductory APR on purchases and balance transfers before its 15.24%–26.24% Variable APR kicks in.
+The Blue Cash Everyday has a 0% intro APR on purchases and balance transfers for 15 months before the 15.24% - 26.24% Variable APR starts, while the Blue Cash Preferred has a 0% introductory APR on purchases and balance transfers for 12 months before its 15.24% - 26.24% Variable APR kicks in.

 The Blue Cash Everyday has no annual fee, and the Blue Cash Preferred has a $95 annual fee.
 Sound familiar?